-Partners in Prevention facilitates market-based integration of the private sector into global security efforts by engaging four industries known to be major stakeholders in global supply chains: dual-use technologies (security and defense), radiopharmaceuticals, shipping, and insurance/finance.
-The project identifies industry interests, capabilities, and responsibilities in preventing the global movement of contraband and seeks innovative solutions that address both the security and profit imperatives.
-With the assistance of a senior-level Task Force and industry-specific Working Groups, the project has two core objectives:
+Partners in Prevention facilitates market-based integration of the private sector into security approaches by engaging three industry spaces that figure prominently in global value chains: dual-use technology manufacturers (security and defense), shipping and logistics firms, and insurance providers.
+The project identifies industry interests, capabilities, and responsibilities in preventing the global movement of contraband and sought innovative solutions that address both the security and profit imperatives.
+With the assistance of a senior-level Task Force and industry-specific Working Groups, the project had two core objectives:

 • Enhanced information flows between the private sector and government in support of identifying and preventing illicit activities; and